Dickcissel Night Flights | Home | Intro | Library | Publications

 MICROPHONE INSTALLATION

 A typical location for this microphone is mounted on a roof with an open view of the sky above the din of insect or frog noise.
-A good way to mount the mike on the roof is to get a wood pallet, use a utility knife to drill holes in four sides of the lip of the plastic flowerpot, and connect bungy cords from these holes to the wood pallet tautly so it will stand solid and not move during wind buffeting.
+A good way to mount the mike on the roof is to get a wood pallet, use a drill or utility knife to make holes in four sides of the lip of the plastic flowerpot, and connect bungy cords from these holes to the wood pallet tautly so it will stand solid and not move during wind buffeting.
 The audio cable is run into a building to audio recording equipment or a computer where the signal can be recorded or processed for bird calls.